shivammathur/setup-php/README.md

 | macOS Sonoma 14.x x86_64/arm64   | `self-hosted` or `macOS`   |

 - Refer to the [self-hosted setup](#self-hosted-setup) to use the action on self-hosted runners.
-- Operating systems based on the above Ubuntu and Debian versions are also supported on best effort basis.
+- Operating systems based on the above Ubuntu and Debian versions are also supported on a best effort basis.
 - If the requested PHP version is pre-installed, `setup-php` switches to it, otherwise it installs the PHP version.

 ## :tada: PHP Support